-Organizations may only submit one grant application per year.
+Organizations may only submit one grant application per year per grant round.

 All notification about this grant will be through emails.

-Payout of Grants: upon recipient of electronically signed Grant Agreement.
+Payout of Grants: upon receipt of electronically signed Grant Agreement.

-Grantee Required Documents: Grant Agreement, Progress Report, Final Report.
+Grantee Required Documents: Grant Agreement, possibly a Progress Report and Final Report.
 Required follow up documents will be submitted through the CommunityGiving Grant Management System.

 are strongly encouraged to contact Karl Samp at 218-824-5633 or email@example.com to see about programmatic fit with current BLACF priorities.